The Elderly Community Care what it delivers and what it dont

-The Elderly Community Care However, in today fast paced stressful life with huge financial pressures on many families where both have work full time caring for elderly parents in any meaningful way just CANNOT be done.
+The Elderly Community Care However, in today fast paced stressful life with huge financial pressures on many families, especially where both work full time, caring for elderly parents in any meaningful way just CANNOT be done.
 Attempting it could lead to burn-out or worse.

 Moreover, geographically if the children of the elderly person lives hundreds of miles away or in some cases abroad- it just cannot be done.

 Of course, in times-gone-by, this situation and question rarely arose.
-Because what we have in today’s world, are vastly differing scenarios.
-For example, years ago it was the norm that families were close-knit and usually lived within close proximity, with usually mum staying at home to look after the house and family.
+Because what we have in today’s world are vastly differing scenarios.
+For example, years ago it was the norm that families were close-knit and usually lived within close proximity and most mums staying at home to look after the house and family.

 Dementia Care The Biggie!